HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

    - Type: int
    - Description: Course ID whose repo should be refreshed.
 Stored as int(10) in the database

-- Parameter: user
+- Parameter: uid
-   - Type: ?
+   - Type: int
-   - Description: Logged-in user ID.
-Stored as *int(11)* in the database
+   - Description: The user ID.
+Stored as int(10) in the database

 - Parameter: action
    - Type: String